NixOS/rfcs/rfcs/0134-nix-store-layer.md

 The daemon is a privileged process.
 Even if with upcoming changes it shouldn't need root, it does tasks like administrating OS sandboxes correctly which still are security-critical.
-Having less code in the story-only Nix daemon, even if we think the removed code was "dead anyways" is always good.
+Having less code in the store-only Nix daemon, even if we think the removed code was "dead anyways" is always good.

 # Drawbacks
 [drawbacks]: #drawbacks